donovanglover/jd/README.md

 ## Features (for users)

 - Automatically rename IDs on area/category changes.
+- Non-destructive.
+  - Your files are never deleted, only trashed.
+  - Your files are never overwritten.
+New folders are only created if they don't exist already.

 ## Features (for developers)

 - 100% test coverage
 - No unsafe code
 - 100% documentation coverage

+## Stack

+- Frontend: React
+- Backend: Rust

 ## Installation